cuff-links/mongo/tutorial/Choose-A-Jira-Ticket.md

     We break down specific versions into subcategories.
 Ordered from most to least pressing, these are:

     1.  &lt;Version&gt; Desired (for whichever is due out next, e.g. 3.3.)
-    2. Planning Bucket A
+    2. Backlog
-    3. Planning Bucket B
-    4. Planning Bucket C
-    5. Planned But Not Scheduled
-    6. Features We're Not Sure Of
+    3. Features We're Not Sure Of

 -   What does the [\#neweng label](https://jira.mongodb.org/secure/IssueNavigator.jspa?reset=true&jqlQuery=labels+%3D+neweng) mean?
     This label exists for tickets that we think are a good entry point for engineers who are new to the codebase.
 The tickets are small in scope, provide a good learning experience, and/or are otherwise appropriate for a new server contributor.